rriicc00/iied-enrollment-dashboard/README.md

 ## Features

-- Upload `.xlsx` files and view data interactively
+- Upload `.xlsx` Excel files and view data interactively
-- Filter by column values
+- Filter data by column values
-- Visualize data with bar, pie, and line charts
+- Visualize using bar, pie, or line charts
-- Download filtered data and summaries
+- Download filtered data as `.csv` or summaries as `.txt`
-- Runs entirely offline (no internet needed)
+- Works completely offline (no internet required)
+- Includes styled navigation and responsive layout
 - Built with Flask (Python) + Vue.js + Chart.js

 ---